openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_WARNING|

 |LANG| does not allow using standard library function ``Function.bind``.
-The standard library requires this API to explicitly set ``this`` parameter for the called function.
+The standard library requires this API to explicitly set the parameter ``this`` for the called function.
-The semantics of ``this`` in |LANG| is restricted to the conventional OOP style, and the usage of ``this`` in stand-alone functions is prohibited.
+The semantics of ``this`` in |LANG| is restricted to the conventional OOP style.
+Using ``this`` in stand-alone functions is prohibited.
 This function is thus excessive.

 |CB_BAD|
 ~~~~~~~~